-Since we travel all over the United States, there are things that can essentially hurt them.
-And as you’ve heard the old adage “curiosity killed the cat”; well then.
-They would no doubt, want to play with big tarantulas, scorpions, venomous little rattlers and God knows what else.
+Since we travel all over the United States, we are extremely mindful of the outside environments that aren’t really suitable for two extremely spoiled domestic cats.
+There are things that can hurt them.
+And as you’ve heard the old adage “curiosity killed the cat”, cats really can’t differentiate what’s harmful or even deadly until it’s too late.
+We’d prefer them not to play with or make friends with big tarantulas, toxic scorpions, venomous rattlers and God knows what else they may want to bless us with.
 So, we just keep them inside.

 Check out our YouTube video below of how we RV with our cats!